JGNN

 with the library for out-of-the-box testing.
 The first time an instance of this dataset is created,

-it downloads its raw data from a web resource and stores them in a local downloads/
+it downloads raw data from a web resource and stores them in a local downloads/

 folder.
 The data are then loaded into a sparse graph adjacency matrix, a dense node feature matrix,

-In the loaded matrices, each row contains the corresponding node's
+Each row in those matrices contains the corresponding node's

 Dataset dataset = new Cora();